-When you’re moving long distance, how are you going to get there?
+When you’re moving long-distance, how are you going to get there?
 The obvious answer would appear to be taking a plane or, if you live only a few hours away, driving your car, but is one mode of transportation easier and more efficient than the other?
 Only you and/or your loved ones can decide, but before you make a move, compare and contrast which option works out best for you.

 How Much Time Do You Have?

-Since you currently live faraway from your new home, how long would it actually take to get there?
+Since you currently live far away from your new home, how long would it actually take to get there?
 Could you afford to take an extended period of time away from your job and other responsibilities to drive there?
 What about the rest of your moving party?
 Do their schedules allow for enough time off if you’re moving cross-country?
 Or would an airplane serve to assure you arrive on time in order to take care of business?
-Unless time is on your side and no outstanding issues exist at your new place or old one, you may be able to hit the road and drive.
+Unless time is on your side and no outstanding issues exist at your new place or the old one, you may be able to hit the road and drive.

 Which is the Safer Option – Plane or Car?

 Experts always claim that you’re safer in the air than on the road.
-Many obstacles could challenge you when driving like surprise flat tires, unexpected car trouble or nerve-wracking accidents, not to mention falling asleep at the wheel or traffic jams which lead to lengthy detours.
+Many obstacles could challenge you when driving like surprise flat tires, unexpected car trouble, or nerve-wracking accidents, not to mention falling asleep at the wheel or traffic jams that lead to lengthy detours.
 And how many scary movies start with road trips that go awry when the star’s car stalls out right near a haunted house?